Immunization Frequently Asked Questions (FAQ’s)

 Why doesn’t my MMR (measles, mumps, rubella) and/or Varicella count?
 I have 2 documented doses 28 days apart.

-If your first MMR and/or Varicella vaccine was administered before your first birthday, it does not count. making you noncompliant.
+If your first MMR (Measles, Mumps and Rubella) and/or Varicella vaccine was administered before your first birthday, it does not count, making you noncompliant.
 You need to complete one of the following:

-– MMR and Varicella blood test to prove your immunity to the disease
+– MMR and Varicella blood test to prove your immunity to the diseases

 – If you are living in a dorm and have never received this vaccine OR if you last received this vaccine before your 16th Birthday you must complete another dose.